olatomide-web/alx-low_level_programming/0x09-static_libraries/README.md

-THis project is all about creating libraries in C
+THis project is all about creating static libraries in c